 PlayOnLinux is a graphical front-end for Wine (Wine is not an Emulator/ Windows Emulator).
-Wine is a software compatibility layer which allows Linux users to install quite a number of Windows-based computer games and applications such as Microsoft Office (2000 to 2010), Microsoft Internet Explorer, as well as many other non-Microsoft based applications such as Apple iTunes and Spotify Windows client.
+Wine is a software compatibility layer that allows Linux users to install quite a several Windows-based computer games and applications such as Microsoft Office (2000 to 2010), Microsoft Internet Explorer, as well as many other non-Microsoft-based applications such as Apple iTunes and Spotify Windows client.

 How To Install Wine?

 After installing PlayOnLinux, you also need to install Wine.
 Like I mentioned earlier, Wine is the main scheme responsible for running Windows software and games on Linux.
 Wine allows the applications to run at full speed without employing any CPU emulation.
 Wine may also be installed from the Ubuntu Software Center.
 You can also install Wine with the following command via terminal.

 Installing A “Supported” Game On PlayOnLinux

 1. After installing PlayOnLinux, you may launch it from the Unity Dash.
 After starting the app, you will be presented with the following which is the main window of the app.
 Upon your launch, you will be required to agree to a license to install some Microsoft fonts.

 2. To install a game or app, click on the Install button at the top.
 This will take you to the PlayOnLinux install menu.

 NOTE: There are different categories of software available including Development, Games, Multimedia, Office, and a few more so you can easily browse through the list of supported software you can install easily from the PlayOnLinux tool.

 If you know the very game or app you wish to install, you may also go ahead and search the name and install it from there.
 You can also filter the software selection to include or exclude software of commercial games, that require your owning of the game CD or are currently in testing for Wine.

 3. Select or highlight the game you wish to install and press Install.
 Note that for some games and programs, you are going to need the purchased CD or download file.